FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 Authorization Server and User Management
 ========================================

 Firely Server is not bound to any specific authorization server, as long as the access token contains a set of minimal information.
-See :ref:`feature_token_compartments`.
+See :ref:`feature_accesscontrol_compartment`.

 .. _feature_accesscontrol_firely_auth: